vsternbach/angular-ts-decorators/README.md

 }
 ```
 >Please notice, that you can't define constructor and $inject
- anything into it, instead specify all of the injections you
+ anything into it, instead you need to specify all of the injections you
- want to provide to your module config and run blocks as arguments of config
+ want to provide for your module config and run blocks using 'ngInject' comment inside those static methods respectively.
- and run methods of the module class and they'll be injected by their names.

 ## HostListener